chreliot/senate-howto/main.md

 [A statement of core principles][shared] was written and adopted in 1966 the American Association of University Professors (the national organization, not Hofstra's union), the American Council on Education, and the Association of Governing Boards of Universities and Colleges.
 The statement sets out the areas of responsibility of interdependent parts of the university, including the Board, Faculty, President, et al., highlighting the importance of communication among parties.
 The statement mentions the idea of “a faculty-elected senate or council for larger divisions or the institution as a whole” as part of laying out ideals for faculty participation in institutional governance, in communication and collaboration with other parties.

-Hofstra's senate is faculty-convened (FS VII A.1), and faculty members structurally have a majority.
+Hofstra's Senate is faculty-convened (FS VII A.1), and faculty members structurally have a majority.
 But ours is not a “faculty senate,” in that administrators, students, and staff also participate and vote.

 One might think of Hofstra's shared governance apparatus as including at least the Senate and its committees, full faculty meetings, the process of transmitting resolutions between the faculty and the University President and Board of Trustees, and consultation between the Faculty Leadership Group and the University President and Provost.